 The gross profit and gross margin for our products are influenced by a number of factors.
 The most important of these is the mix of our products sold.
-Specifically, the gross margins on our high-end, Production series and Design series of AM systems, as well as on our consumables, are typically higher than the gross margins on our Idea series of desktop printers.
-Accordingly, an increase in the percentage of sales of our Idea series products could cause our profit margins to decrease.
-We are also focused on developing new features and applications in order to introduce new, higher-end systems.
+Specifically, the gross margins on our high-end Production series and Design series of AM systems, as well as on our consumables, are typically higher than the gross margins on our Idea series and MakerBot desktop printers.
+Accordingly, an increase in the percentage of sales of our entry-level products could cause our profit margins to decrease.
 Furthermore, we believe that as our worldwide installed base of AM systems increases, subsequent sales of our proprietary consumables will also increase.
 We will also seek to reduce our costs of revenues by improving our ability to use less costly components and increasing engineering efficiencies in the production of our lower-priced systems.

 Gross margins are also impacted by the mix of revenues generated from sales to resellers as opposed to sales that are facilitated by independent sales agents.
 We mostly rely upon a reseller network that is divided based on geographical areas.
-In addition to our reseller network, we have initiated a program to recruit and train a significant number of new independent selling agents who will focus exclusively on selling our lower priced systems.
-We have now recruited and trained approximately 130 sales agents in the U.S. to whom we pay commissions when they complete sales of our products.
+In addition to our reseller network, we have a significant number of independent selling agents who focus exclusively on selling our lower priced systems.

-Service gross margins are predominantly influenced by the ratio of service engineers to our installed base in a given geographic area, as that ratio impacts travel costs and efficiency of our service engineers.
-Service gross margins are also impacted by the reliability of our systems, especially in periods following new product releases.
+Service gross margins are influenced by the ratio of service engineers to our installed base in a given geographic area, as that ratio impacts travel costs and efficiency of our service engineers.
+In addition, our service gross margins are influenced by the volume of revenues generated from our RedEye paid parts service.